tads-working-group/tads3-website/docs/adv3lite/t3QuickStart.md

     If all goes well, you should see a string of messages in the Terminal window, and a new file (heidi.t3) will appear in the Burglar directory.
 This is your compiled game file.
-If you\'ve installed an interpreter program that can run TADS games, you\'ll be able to double-click the .t3 file and launch the game to test your work.\
+If you've installed an interpreter program that can run TADS games, you'll be able to double-click the .t3 file and launch the game to test your work.
-    Alternatively, you can run the game directly in the Terminal by typing \'frob buglar.t3\' and hitting Return.
+    Alternatively, you can run the game directly in the Terminal by typing 'frob buglar.t3' and hitting Return.

 12. Keep the Terminal window open and press the Up arrow on the keyboard each time you want to do a compile, as this will reload the last